Groups for Summer 2024

 Program Design:

-The workshop includes: Intentionality, how to choose a path rather than fixate on a destination; Documentation, how to curate as a practice of curiosity; Connection, how to nurture meaningful relationships; Resilience, how to choose when and how we respond; and Values, how to know, communicate, and hear what is important to each of us.
+The workshop includes five steps: 1) Values and Decision Making, how to know, communicate, hear, and do what is important to each of us; 2) Intentionality, how to choose a path rather than fixate on a destination; 3) Connection, how to nurture meaningful relationships; 4) Resilience, how to choose when and how we respond while also learning the benefits or restoration and relaxation; and 5) Documentation, how to curate through a practice of curiosity.
 Through each element, we focus on the key skills of high school that serve as a foundation for success, including executive functioning skills, self-advocacy skills, exploration and cultivating new interests, and building foundational disciplinary knowledge.
+An additional coaching session is available for tailored support after the workshop.

 Cost: